Inist-CNRS/lodex-doc/chapter1.md

 ...
 ```

-In the file config.js, you can configure the export :
+In the file `config.json `in lodex root, you can configure the export :

 ```json
 ...